 (a) A correction order may be issued whenever the commissioner finds upon survey or during a complaint investigation that a home care provider, a managerial official, or an employee of the provider is not in compliance with sections 144A.43 to 144A.482.
 The correction order shall cite the specific statute and document areas of noncompliance and the time allowed for correction.

-(b) The commissioner shall mail copies of any correction order to the last known address of the home care provider, or electronically scan the correction order and e-mail it to the last known home care provider e-mail address, within 30 calendar days after the survey exit date.
+(b) The commissioner shall mail copies of any correction order to the last known address of the home care provider, or electronically scan the correction order and email it to the last known home care provider email address, within 30 calendar days after the survey exit date.
 A copy of each correction order and copies of any documentation supplied to the commissioner shall be kept on file by the home care provider, and public documents shall be made available for viewing by any person upon request.
 Copies may be kept electronically.

 (c) By the correction order date, the home care provider must document in the provider's records any action taken to comply with the correction order.
 The commissioner may request a copy of this documentation and the home care provider's action to respond to the correction order in future surveys, upon a complaint investigation, and as otherwise needed.

 For providers that have Level 3 or Level 4 violations under subdivision 11, or any violations determined to be widespread, the department shall conduct a follow-up survey within 90 calendar days of the survey.
 When conducting a follow-up survey, the surveyor will focus on whether the previous violations have been corrected and may also address any new violations that are observed while evaluating the corrections that have been made.
-If a new violation is identified on a follow-up survey, no fine will be imposed unless it is not corrected on the next follow-up survey.

 A licensee is eligible for a performance incentive if there are no violations identified in a core or full survey.
 The performance incentive is a ten percent discount on the licensee's next home care renewal license fee.